Tribal-class destroyer (1936): Service

 As some of the Royal Navy's most modern and powerful escorts, they were widely deployed in World War II, and served with great distinction in nearly all theatres of war.
-The Tribals were often selected for special tasks and as a result, losses were heavy, with 12 of the 16 Royal Navy Tribals sunk, as well as one Canadian ship.
+The Tribals were often selected for special tasks, and as a result losses were heavy, with 12 of the 16 Royal Navy Tribals and one Canadian ship sunk.
 Gurkha has the rare and unfortunate distinction of being the name of two ships that were sunk in World War II: the L-class destroyer Larne was renamed to honour the lost Tribal-class ship, and was herself lost in 1942.

 1940

-Cossack earned fame early on in the war, when on 6 February 1940, commanded by Captain Philip Vian, she pursued and then boarded the German tanker Altmark in neutral Norwegian waters in a daring attack to rescue around 300 British prisoners of war on board.
+Cossack earned fame early on in the war, when on 6 February 1940, commanded by Captain Philip Vian, she pursued and then boarded the German tanker Altmark in neutral Norwegian waters in a daring attack to rescue around 300 British prisoners-of-war on board.
 Referred to as the Altmark Incident, this was the last true naval boarding action for the Royal Navy.
 Gurkha was an early loss, being sunk by German bombers off Stavanger.
 Afridi was lost soon afterwards to dive bombers while evacuating troops from Namsos.
 Bedouin, Punjabi, Eskimo and Cossack took part in the Second Battle of Narvik, where Eskimo had her bow blown off.